topocm/topocm_content/w0_background/band_structures.md

 But this indeed is the wave-function for helical Majorana particles that we encounter later on.

 #### Applying the Schrodinger equation
-The wave-function $\Psi$ in the Schrodinger equation that describes electrons is typically a complex though the Hamiltonian is not a matrix (thankfully):
+The wave-function $\Psi$ in the Schrodinger equation that describes electrons is typically a complex vector, though the Hamiltonian is typically not a complex matrix (thankfully):

 $$
 H=-\frac{\hbar^2}{2m}\partial_x^2 + V(x),